Faster And Safer Travel Through Routing and Advanced Controls

 RCOC is still on the cutting edge of technology, and we continues to develop our system.
 We receive and share information (data and live video) about traffic conditions with the Michigan Department of Transportation (MDOT).

 Eventually, the number of Oakland County intersections equipped with FAST-TRAC technology will grow to more than 1,100.

 When RCOC officials concluded in the mid-1980s that it was unlikely that there would ever be enough money to make all the road improvements (widening roads, constructing new roads, paving gravel roads, etc.) necessary to meet the traffic needs of Oakland County, they began searching for alternatives to traditional road construction projects.
 Their search led them to Sydney, Australia.

-Faced with a similar situation (too much traffic, too few roads), the Road and Traffic Authority of New South Wales, Australia, in the 1970s, developed the Sydney Coordinated Adaptive Traffic System (SCATS) to increase the efficiency of Sydney's road network.
-SCATS uses sensors buried in the intersection pavement to collect traffic flow information and control traffic signals to optimize traffic flow (RCOC has found that video image processing works better in Oakland County than sensors in the pavement, for a variety of reasons, including that buried sensors cannot be repaired during the winter in cold climates).
+Faced with a similar situation of too much traffic, too few roads, the Roads and Maritime Services of New South Wales, Australia, in the 1970s developed the Sydney Coordinated Adaptive Traffic System (SCATS) to increase the efficiency of Sydney's road network.
+SCATS uses sensors buried in the intersection pavement or video to collect traffic flow information and control traffic signals to optimize traffic flow.

-RCOC officials were impressed with SCATS' performance and, in 1991, RCOC embarked on a major effort to implement an ITS system in Oakland County.
+RCOC officials were impressed with SCATS' performance.
+In 1991, RCOC embarked on a major effort to implement an ITS system in Oakland County.
 The result is the FAST-TRAC system.